microsoft/ApplicationInsights-Android/README.md

 **Configure the instrumentation key**

-Please see the "[Getting an Application Insights Instrumentation Key](https://github.com/Microsoft/AppInsights-Home/wiki#getting-an-application-insights-instrumentation-key)" section of the wiki for more information.
-To try the SDK without an instrumentation key, set the instrumentationKey config value to a non-empty string.
+>Please see the "[Getting an Application Insights Instrumentation Key](https://github.com/Microsoft/AppInsights-Home/wiki#getting-an-application-insights-instrumentation-key)" section of the wiki for more information on acquiring a key.
->**Note**: an instrumentation key is required before any data can be viewed in the Azure portal.

 Set the instrumentation key as a string resource _(somewhere under /res/values/*.xml)_
 ```xml